-We have seen that a certain behavioural variety is possible in the networks used here, but as with controllers A and A1, there are various features which all results seem to have in common.
-Due to the production of large signals in the network readouts, and the sigmoidal transfer function between readout and motors, agents tend to switch between being static and moving at maximum velocity.
+We have seen that a certain behavioral variety is possible in the networks used here, but as with controllers A and A1, there are various features that all results seem to have in common.
+Due to the production of large signals in the network readouts and to the sigmoidal transfer function between readout and motors, agents tend to switch between being static and moving at maximum velocity.
 The effect of the sigmoidal function in this case could be construed as a rejection of redundant information.
-That said, although switching motors may appear crude, evolution has clearly exploited certain regularities in the visual field to produce controllers which switch at appropriate times across all the trials.
-In many cases, such as that of controller A, this may not be a behaviour which is very robust to disturbance, but we have seen from controller A1 that a more robust controller is possible, and that this appears to be because it reacts to stimuli over longer timescales.
+That said, although switching motors may appear crude, evolution has clearly exploited certain regularities in the visual field to produce controllers that switch at appropriate times across all the trials.
+In many cases, such as that of controller A, this behavior may not be very robust to disturbance, but we have seen from controller A1 that a more robust controller is possible, and that this appears to be because it reacts to stimuli over longer time scales.